RimoVR/Planetbyte/memory-bank/progress.md

 ## Next Immediate Tasks

 1. ~~Install missing dependencies to resolve TypeScript errors~~ (Completed)
 2. ~~Create test script for multiple clients connecting to the server~~ (Completed)
-3. Resolve the remaining dependency issues preventing the server from starting.
+3. ~~Resolve the remaining dependency issues preventing the server from starting.~~ (Completed)
+4. ~~Fix module resolution issues with @planetbyte/common exports~~ (Completed)
+5. ~~Implement interest management system to filter updates by relevance~~ (Completed)
-4. Run the test script to verify WebSocket connection and state synchronization with multiple clients.
+6. Run the test script to verify WebSocket connection and state synchronization with multiple clients.
+7. Add performance metrics collection for interest management.
+8. Implement delta compression for network optimization.
-5. Design and implement the database schema for player statistics and item attributes.
+9. Design and implement the database schema for player statistics and item attributes.
-6. Begin implementation of the hybrid map system with central region and peripheral biomes.
+10. Begin implementation of the hybrid map system with central region and peripheral biomes.
-7. Implement interest management system to filter updates by relevance.
-8. Create a prototype of the common ability class for all ability types.
+11. Create a prototype of the common ability class for all ability types.